miho/occ-for-occ-csg/README.md

 ## Original Readme:

-All file locations mentioned below are relative to the opencascade folder inside this preository.
+All file locations mentioned below are relative to the opencascade folder inside this repository.

 Open CASCADE Technology
 =======================